systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 ### Terraform the Cloud
 Something else I had little experience with before this project was using
     [Terraform], or any [infrastructure as code (IaC)] tools for that matter.
-Setup and maintenance of web servers has always required long stressful [SSH]
-    sessions,
+Without the tools,
-copying and pasting artisanal shell commands to craft the perfect machine.
+    setup and maintenance of web servers has always required long stressful [SSH] sessions, copying and pasting artisanal shell commands to craft the perfect machine.
 Again, this manual process discouraged frequent updates.